rwinslow/resolve/README.md

 ## GM

+### Principles

+- Only you, not the players, know all of the details.
+None of them care where it comes from, only that they get the information they need.
+- There should be enough information to make it easy to tell a great story without requiring that you follow a railroad.

+### Locations

 Each location has a name, short description, and at most 4 important things there.
 Each is tagged with an adjective and a noun to make it easy to see what’s what.
 For example:

 - Location: Esperanza Cove